 The Alberta Impaired Drivers Program (AIDP) helps keep Alberta’s roads safer by offering education and support to individuals charged with impaired driving.
-The program is provided on behalf of the Government of Alberta in accordance with Alberta’s impaired driving penalties, with three courses designed to prevent impaired driving (details below).
+AIDP is delivered on behalf of the Government of Alberta in accordance with Alberta’s impaired driving penalties, with three courses designed to prevent impaired driving (details below).

 You can register for Crossroads, Planning Ahead, or IMPACT only by telephone, however you can view the full 2015 course schedule online.
 Please have your Motor Vehicle Identification Number (MVID) or licence number ready when calling (which you can get from an Alberta registry agent).

 Toll-Free in Alberta: 1-800-272-5698 | Edmonton and Area: 780-430-8811